yasint23/AWS/aws/projects/Project-101-kittens-carousel-static-website-ec2/README.md

 ![Project_101](Pro_Project_101.png)

-- Your company has recently started a web application project that will serve as an attraction point for pet lovers.
-As a first step of the project, developers in your team have prepared a preliminary design of kittens carousel application and pushed necessary files for the project to the repository on Github.
+- my company has recently started a web application project that will serve as an attraction point for pet lovers.
+As a first step of the project, developers in my team have prepared a preliminary design of kittens carousel application and pushed necessary files for the project to the repository on Github.

-- Your task is to show the how the design of application looks as static web page in the development environment.
+- my task is to show the how the design of application looks as static web page in the development environment.
 Thus, you need to deploy the web application using the `index.html` and an images given within the `static-web` folder.
-Note the followings for your web application.
+Note the followings for my web application.

    - User should face first with `index.html` when web app started.

    - Application should be deployed on Apache Web Server.

    - Application should be deployed in the development environment on AWS EC2 Instance using AWS Cloudformation Service.
-In the development environment, you can configure your Cloudformation template using the followings,
+In the development environment, you can configure my Cloudformation template using the followings,

       - The application stack should be created with new AWS resources.